Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

 ## Quick Binds

-Some features can be triggered without opening the menu.
+Some features can be triggered without having to open the menu, called quick binds.

 | Action                   | Input                       |
 | ------------------------ | --------------------------- |